wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/1-branching.md

 vehicle](../media/3-process-flow-3-repaired-branching.png)

-Study this example so you understand how you can add an additional logical branch and model Business Process Flows correctly.
+Study this example so you understand how you can add an additional logical branch and model business process flows correctly.